sicajc/Personal-notes-for-Computer-architecture/Design_Flow.md

 -  Algorithm 70% with the RIGHT HW 30%.
 e.g. No one would ever run non-parralizable algorithm on GPU = =, this is handled by OoO CPU.
 However, parrallel algorithm works fine on GPU but terrible in OoO CPU.
 Use Amdahl's law to first examine the speedup of your design idea you want to scale up.

+> This step should be carefully examined and is the most important step, do not miss the corner cases.
+Spending a day on this step is alright.

 ## ASMD(Control)
 - Specify the WORD(Width of your datapath), the WORD is usually determined by the maximum width of the memory.
 For example, MIPS architecture has a 32-bit word.
-Doing so can at least ensure the data can be aligned correctly, also simplify your design if you want to optimize your circuit.
+Doing so can at least ensure the data be aligned correctly, also simplify your design if you want to optimize your circuit.
 - Convert the algorithm you just derived to ASMD chart to have a clear view about which components are needed.
 - Also it specifies the states and datapath components needed for further simplification and recombination.
 - At the same time, perform FSM factorization(Partition the main CTR into smaller local CTRs) to further simplify the logic of controller.
 - Using the concept of multi-level FSMs can simplify your design a lot and makes it clear for others and yourself.
-- DISCUSS WITH OTHERS
+> DISCUSS WITH OTHERS

 ## Microarchitecture
-1. DIFFERENT MICROARCHITECTURE IMPACTS THE PERFORMANCE.
+> DIFFERENT MICROARCHITECTURE IMPACTS THE PERFORMANCE.
+- Which architecture would you like to use?
+- OoO?
+Single cycle?
+Multi-cycle?
+Pipelined?
+DAE?
+Multi-Core?
+SuperScalar?
+Systolic?
+VLIW?
+They all have their own tradeoffs.
 ## Datapath(Microarchitecture)
+> The priniple of Hierarchical design.
 - Data type of your circuit should be determined ahead.
 What kind of data you are processing matters a lot.
 Is it floating point value?
 Fixed-point?
 Or signed integer?
 Unsigned integer? or even binary?

 - Create and DRAW the datapath from the ASMD chart you just derived.
 Visualize the main components needed.(RF)(ALU)(MEM) etc...